ELENA-LANG/tutorials/VariadicArgument/README.md

         self.printArgs(params args);
     }

 Variadic argument can be unboxed as well.
-We will have to use **inlinearg** prefix.
+We will have to use **params** prefix.
 The array content will be unboxed and passed as a normal argument list:

         var list := args;
         Console.printLine("Sum of(",list.asEnumerable(),")=", self.sumArgs(params list))